benslack19/benslack19.github.io/_projects/4_academic_projects.md

 ---
 title: Academic projects
-excerpt: A list of publications from my graduate and post-doctoral work.
+excerpt: A list of publications from my graduate and post-doctoral work in neuroscience.
 header:
   image: /assets/fldm_projects/brain-1787622_1280.png
   teaser: /assets/fldm_projects/brain-1787622_1280.png

 ---

-The following are examples of projects and publications during my graduate studies in neuroscience at Yale and post-doctoral research at the Salk Institute.
-A complete list of my publications can be found [here](https://scholar.google.com/citations?hl=en&user=wGG8V78AAAAJ&view_op=list_works).
+The following are selected examples of publications from my graduate studies at Yale and post-doctoral research at the Salk Institute in the field of neuroscience.
+A complete list of my papers can be found [here](https://scholar.google.com/citations?hl=en&user=wGG8V78AAAAJ&view_op=list_works).

 - Nuclear RNA-seq of single neurons reveals molecular signatures of activation [(link)](https://www.nature.com/articles/ncomms11022)